Collective behavior in quantum interference: an alternative superposition principle: Results

 Calculations of the slab displacement in the literature assume a {\em rigid} slab and utilize the center of mass motion of the slab and a photon (rather than a calculation involving an EM wavegroup) before and after interaction to determine the displacement.
 The slab displacement is $\Delta S_{slab}^{photon} \approx D (n_{g}^{photon}-1) h \nu/Mc^2$ per photon \cite{loudon} while it is $\Delta S_{slab}^{neutron} \approx D (n_{g}^{neutron}-1) m_{n} /M$ per neutron, where $m_{n}$ is the neutron mass.
 These are also the results predicted in CQI.

-As mentioned above, the one atom that is displaced in the slab per photon in SQI is associated with one amplitude in the superposition.
+As mentioned above, the one atom that is displaced in the slab per photon in SQI is associated with one amplitude in the superposition \footnote{This is better illustrated with the photon interacting with just two free scatterers.
+The superposition of amplitudes in SQI determines the interferometric probability distribution of the bodies after interaction while a measurement on these bodies yields only one recoiled scatterer.
+Conservation of energy and momentum involving the photon and one recoiled body is then satisfied.
+When this measurement is repeated with the same initial conditions the photon and one recoiled scatterer will again be found with the same interferometric probability distribution but the scatterer that recoils is indeterminate.
+If, on the other hand, this measurement is designed to determine which scatterer recoils then no interference is observed, but again energy and momentum conservation associated with only one scatterer recoiling will be satisfied.}.
 The sum of these amplitudes predicts that the most likely position for a photon to be found is the one associated with a delay in traversing the slab.
-To maintain the center of mass of the system after a delayed photon is measured, one free atom in the slab must be measured to have been displaced by an amount $\Delta S_{atom}^{photon} \approx D (n_{g}^{photon}-1) h \nu/m_{atom} c^{2}$, while it is $\Delta S_{atom}^{neutron} \approx D (n_{g}^{neutron}-1) m_{n} /m_{atom}$ for a neutron traversing the slab.
+To maintain the center of mass of the system after a delayed photon is measured, one free atom in the slab must have been displaced by an amount $\Delta S_{atom}^{photon} \approx D (n_{g}^{photon}-1) h \nu/m_{atom} c^{2}$, while it is $\Delta S_{atom}^{neutron} \approx D (n_{g}^{neutron}-1) m_{n} /m_{atom}$ for a neutron traversing the slab.

 The displacement is progressive when the slab is exposed to a beam of particles in CQI while random atoms are displaced by different photons in the beam for SQI.
 The SQI displacement in aggregate then approximates the slab displacement in CQI for large numbers of photons.
 However, the mass displaced is the total mass of the slab only in CQI.